FREE, NO-RISK CONSULT

 Keep this in mind when negotiating with the claims adjuster — if you argue that your car’s damages are greater than the initial estimate, you may end up having your car qualified as a total loss.
 Depending on your interests, this may or may not be a good thing.

 Do you have more questions about the insurance claims process?
-Give the lawyers from Staver Accident Injury Lawyers, P.C. a call at for a free consultation of your case.
+Give a Chicago car accident lawyer from Staver Accident Injury Lawyers, P.C. a call for a free consultation of your case.

 We can help you manage the paperwork, insurance adjusters, and defense attorneys so you can focus on your health and getting the appropriate treatment.
 Call Today: (312) 236-2900.